lmller/lmller.github.io/about.md

 I always try to uncover new ways of thinking and getting things done.
 That's also why I like and encourage never-ending discussions on how and why software development is fundamentally broken.

+I'm also the organizer of the [Kotlin Usergroup Hamburg](https://www.meetup.com/de-DE/Kotlin-User-Group-Hamburg/)

 <a href="https://twitter.com/lovisbrot" class="twitter-follow-button" data-show-count="false" data-size="large">Follow @lovisbrot</a>